The OH Masers Towards IRAS 19092+0841

-The velocity of the strongest OH maser spot agrees with the gas velocity of the ammonia core measured by Molinari et al. (\citealp{molinari96}) as well as the peak velocity of the C$^{34}$S observations (which assumed to represent the velocity of the high-density gas) carried out by Brand et al. (\citealp{brand01}).
-This indicates that the OH masers emission originated from the core of this region which is also consistent with the K$_s$ object and submm map of Faustini et al (\citealp{faustini09}).
-The OH masers seem to arise from the core of the 850~$\mu$m and coincident with the K$_s$ component.
-However the relatively small velocity spread of the OH maser spots despite their relatively large distributions (5$''$ or 17$''$ if the far northern component [1665-MHz C5] is included) indicates that the maser emission arises from material which is not close to the central object.
+The OH masers seem to arise from the core of the 850~$\mu$m continuum emission.
+However the relatively small velocity spread of the OH maser features despite their relatively large distributions of 5$''$ (or 17$''$ if the far northern feature [1665-MHz F5] is included) indicates that the maser emission arises from material which is not close to the central object.
 The relatively small velocity spread may also refer to weak angular momentum and collapsing.
 This also indicates that the OH maser emission arises from material which is not very close to the central object.
-This is consistent with the relatively weak excitation temperature (10 K) compared to the gas kinetic temperature (40 K) (Fontani et al. \citealp{fontani06} and references therein).
+This is consistent with the relatively weak excitation temperature of 10 K (Fontani et al. \citealp{fontani06}) compared to the gas kinetic temperature of 40 K (Brand et al. \citealp{brand01}).
 Measuring the deuterium fractionation and the CO depletion factor of IRAS19092 among 10 high-mass protostellar candidates, Fontani et al. (\citealp{fontani06}) proposed two scenarios for the location of emitting gas: 1) the cold gas is distributed in an external shell not yet heated up by the high-mass protostellar object, a remnant of the parental massive starless core.